alexirpan/alexirpan.github.io/_posts/2021-03-14-grad-school-5years.markdown

 If you only care about the money, doing an ML PhD just doesn't make sense.
-Unless you discover something [revolutionary that starts a bidding war](https://www.wired.com/story/secret-auction-race-ai-supremacy-google-microsoft-baidu/), 5-6 years of ML engineer / data scientist salary + compounding returns from investing that in index funds will get you more than most post-PhD jobs.
+Unless you discover something [revolutionary that starts a bidding war](https://www.wired.com/story/secret-auction-race-ai-supremacy-google-microsoft-baidu/), 5-6 years of ML engineer / data scientist salary + compounding returns from investing in index funds will get you more than most post-PhD jobs.

 You don't do a PhD for the money, but money tends to correlate with freedom, which is one reason